 Here’s a short video of me making char cloth in preparation for a course last week.

-We make char cloth on many of our bushcraft courses such as on our 2 Day Bushcraft Course, 5 Day Bushcraft Course and IOL Bushcraft Competency course.
+We teach making char cloth on many of our bushcraft courses such as on our 2 Day Bushcraft Course, 5 Day Bushcraft Course and IOL Bushcraft Competency course.
 You can see plenty of photos from these courses, as well as all of our others, on our Facebook page.